YichengMao98/Bayesian-Optimal-Balanced-Profile-Order-Design-BPOD-/README.md

   Represents the type of profile order effect simulated.

 - `Kappa` ∈ {`1`, `0.3`, `0.1`}
-  Represents the strength of the order effect.
+  Represents the value of the parameter κ.